rianadon/hass-taste-test/README.md

 #### `async createDashboard(options)`

-More for internal use, but this method allows you to create a dashboard and manually specify the name, icon, path, and title.
+(More for internal use) Create a dashboards, and you can manually specify the name, icon, path, and title.
 Returns the dashboard path.

 #### `async setDashboardView(path, config)`

-Configure a dashboard.
+(More for internal use) Configure a dashboard.
 Pass in the cards you'd like to add in config.
 Path should look something like `lovelace-test`.

 #### `async Dashboard(config, options) -> HomeAssistant.HassDashboard`